hpphappy/ESJZone-novel-downloader/README.md

 -url https://www.esjzone.cc/detail/1543764573.html
 ```

 * Some chapters might not be saved in the ESJZone page so you want to skip those.
 Use skip and pass a list of chapters that you want to skip.
-The list should not have spaces included
+The list should not have spaces included.
 ```
 -skip [2,4,6]
 ```